FrankCCCCC/baddiffusion_code/readme.md

 ### Prepare Dataset

 - CIFAR10: It will be downloaded by HuggingFace ``datasets`` automatically
-- CelebA-HQ: Dowload the CelebA-HQ dataset and put the images under the folder ``./datasets/celeba_hq_256``
+- CelebA-HQ: Download the CelebA-HQ dataset and put the images under the folder ``./datasets/celeba_hq_256``

 ### Run BadDiffusion